adelenelai/adelenelai.github.io/about.md

 Based in Luxembourg, originally from Malaysia.

-Foodie and sprint triathlete.
-Find me at the wet market or concert hall!

 # Education

 * PhD Environmental Cheminformatics, Université du Luxembourg and Friedrich-Schiller-University Jena (Cotutelle PhD), 2022